All About Louisville Beit Sefer YachadLearn about louisville's HEBREW school!

 Hi!
 My name is Rachel Goldman.
 I have been teaching at LBSY since 2007 and in religious schools since 2004.
 My undergraduate degree is in Biology from IUS.
 I am currently working on a few prerequisites for a Masters program.
 In my free time, I enjoy spending time with my husband and two boys.
 We often travel to different zoos and museums, and like all Kentuckians, we love basketball!

 I have been with LBSY for over a decade and a half.
 I am also the director of Hillel of Louisville.
-I have an undergraduate degree from U of L, graduate degrees at U of L and Bellarmine, including a Masters in education.
+I have an undergraduate degree from U of L, graduate degrees at U of L and Spalding, including a Masters in Education.

 Hebrew, Judaic education and student collaboration is a passion of mine.
 My mission is to help instill a love for Torah and a lifelong commitment to Judaism.